RI/(S)MOM renormalizations of overlap quark bilinears with different levels of hypercubic smearing: Test the renormalization

 2) 0.675 GeV which corresponds to the strange quark mass, $m_q^{\msbar}(2\mbox{ GeV})\sim 0.1\mbox{ GeV}$;

 3) 0.976 GeV which corresponds to $m_q^{\msbar}(2\mbox{ GeV})\sim 0.2\mbox{ GeV}$;

 4) 1.230 GeV which corresponds to $m_q^{\msbar}(2\mbox{ GeV})\sim 0.3\mbox{ GeV}$.

-Practically we calculate at two quark masses around each of the above cases, and do the interpolation to make the pseudo-scalar mass to be exact.
+Practically we calculate at two quark masses around each of the above cases, and do the interpolation to make the pseudoscalar mass to be exact.

 Then we compare the renormalized quark mass with different HYP-smearing steps.
-The ratio of the quark masses with 1 or 2 steps HYP smearing over that with the ``thin" link are plotted in Fig.~\ref{fig:quark_mass}.
+The ratio of the quark masses with one or two steps HYP smearing over that with the thin link are plotted in Fig.~\ref{fig:quark_mass}.
 The results with different HYP smearing are based on the same configurations, and the data correlation has been taken into account to suppress the uncertainty of the ratios.

-In Fig.~\ref{fig:quark_mass}, the yellow triangles show the ratio of the quark mass with 1-step HYP-smearing (the standard $\chi$QCD setup).
-We can see that the ratio is around 2-3\% samller than 1.
-Such a difference is slightly larger than the joint uncertainty of $Z_S$ with the ``thin" link, but an order of magnitude smaller than that of the bare quark masses with or without HYP smearing ($\sim$ 20\%).
-On the other hand, the green dots show the case using the quark mass with 2-step HYP smearing in the numerator.
-The deviation seems to be smaller comparing to the 1-HYP case, and the result at unitary pion mass seems to be consistent with one with much larger statistical uncertainty.
-Thus we conclude that the HYP-smearing may introduce around 3\% discretization error in the renormalized quark mass at this specific lattice spacing.
+In Fig.~\ref{fig:quark_mass}, the yellow triangles show the ratio of the quark mass with one-step HYP smearing (the standard $\chi$QCD setup).
+We can see that the ratio is around 2\%-3\% smaller than 1.
+Such a difference is slightly larger than the joint uncertainty of $Z_S$ with the thin link, but an order of magnitude smaller than that of the bare quark masses with or without HYP smearing ($\sim$ 20\%).
+On the other hand, the green dots show the case using the quark mass with two-step HYP smearing in the numerator.
+The deviation seems to be smaller comparing to the one-HYP case, and the result at unitary pion mass seems to be consistent with one with much larger statistical uncertainty.
+Thus, we conclude that the HYP smearing may introduce around 3\% discretization error in the renormalized quark mass at this specific lattice spacing.